malloydata/malloy/docs/_src/language/imports.md

 ## Imports

-In order to reuse or extend a shape from another file, you can include all the exported shapes from another file using `import "path/to/some/file.malloy"`.
+In order to reuse or extend a explore from another file, you can include all the exported explores from another file using `import "path/to/some/file.malloy"`.

-For example, if you wanted to create a file <code>samples/flights_by_carrier.malloy</code> with a query from the `flights` shape, you could write:
+For example, if you wanted to create a file <code>samples/flights_by_carrier.malloy</code> with a query from the `flights` explore, you could write:

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "isPaginationEnabled": false, "pageSize": 100, "size": "large"}